Configure Exchange on-premises access for Intune

 When Conditional Access policies are configured and targeted to a user, before a user can connect to their email, the device they use must be:

 - Either enrolled with Intune or is a domain joined PC.

 - Registered in Azure Active Directory.
 Additionally, the client Exchange ActiveSync ID must be registered with Azure Active Directory.

-Azure AD Device Registration Service (DRS) is activated automatically for Intune and Office 365 customers.
+Azure AD Device Registration Service (DRS) is activated automatically for Intune and Microsoft 365 customers.
 Customers who have already deployed the ADFS Device Registration Service don't see registered devices in their on-premises Active Directory.
-This does not apply to Windows PCs and Windows Phone devices.
+This does not apply to Windows PCs and devices.

 Compliant with device compliance policies deployed to that device.

 If the device doesn't meet Conditional Access settings, the user is presented with one of the following messages when they sign in: